Regime transitions in stratified shear flows: the link between horizontal and inclined ducts: Experimental verification

 \section{Experimental verification}

-Results from laboratory experiments are used to verify the theoretical results derived in the previous section.
-We have two main aims: $i$) show that the solution in the HALD approximation described in Section \ref{sec:analytic} does exist and is observed experimentally, $ii$) show that curves of $\Upsilon=\text{constant}$ define the transition between different regimes.
+It was already discussed that the several of the properties of the analytical solution in the HGV-A approximation agree with the numerical results of \cite{Kaptein2020}.
+Now, we use results from laboratory experiments to verify the theoretical results derived in the previous section.
+We have two main aims: $i$) show that the solution in the HGV-A approximation described in Section \ref{sec:analytic} does exist and is observed experimentally in a region of the parameter space, $ii$) show that curves of \CB{$\Fr^*=\text{const.}$} describe the transition between different regimes.